 - The inefficiencies of microphone transducer principles (electromagnetic or electrostatic)

-So now that we have an understanding of mic level and why microphones output mic level signals, let’s compare mic and line levels.
+So now that we understand mic level and why microphones output mic level signals, let's compare mic and line levels.

 Comparing Mic And Line Level